curvedinf/RazorNetcode/readme.md

 * Syncable datastructs that encapsulate groups of data
 * Clock synchronization and latency estimation
 * Automatic multipart packet assembly and disassembly
+* An easy to use raw UDP Connection class with a few nice features

 # Razor's Objective